lwangvaleo/click_calib/README.md

 For quantitative evaluation, use eval.py to compute the MDE metric on your test frames.

+### Acknowledgements

+The implementation of Click-Calib is based on [WoodScape](https://github.com/valeoai/WoodScape), and we extend our gratitude to all its contributors.

 ## Citation
-If you use this code for your research or other publication purposes, please cite:
+If you find Click-Calib is useful in your your research or applications, please consider giving us a star 🌟 and citing:

 **Click-Calib: A Robust Extrinsic Calibration Method for Surround-View Systems**